Probate Q&A Series

 6. Filing Your Probate Petition

-Submit a petition for probate of the English will and the addendum in the clerk of superior court’s office in the county where the decedent lived.
+Submit an application or petition for probate of the English will and the addendum in the clerk of superior court’s office in the county where the decedent was domiciled, or otherwise as permitted by North Carolina venue statutes.
 Include:

 • The handwritten Chinese addendum.

-• A certified translation of the addendum with translator affidavit.
+• An English translation of the addendum and any supporting translator affidavit.

 • Proof of the decedent’s death (death certificate).